Hair sheep primer

 Hair sheep are ideal for crossbreeding.
 There are several reasons for crossing hair sheep.
 The most compelling reason to crossbreed hair sheep with other breeds is to take advantage of breed complementarity.
 Breed complementarity is when weaknesses of one breed are offset by the strengths of the other breed(s) and vice versa.
 With the exception of the Dorper, hair sheep tend to excel in fitness and reproductive traits, but they lack the growth and carcass quality of the meat-type wooled breeds.

 Thus, by crossing hair sheep ewes with meat-type wooled rams (e.g. Suffolk, Hampshire, Southdown, or Texel), superior market lambs will be produced, while not affecting the fitness and reproductive qualities of the ewe flock.
 All of the lambs from this terminal cross would be slaughtered.
 Ewe lambs would not be kept for breeding.

 Hybrid vigor (or heterosis) is another compelling reason for crossbreeding.
-Hybrid vigor is when the performance of the crossbred offspring is superior to the average of its parents.
+Hybrid vigor is when the performance of the crossbred offspring is superior to the average performance of the parent breeds.
 Hybrid vigor is expressed in both the crossbred offspring and the crossbred female.
 Crossbred males tend to be more fertile and aggressive.
-Composite breeds, such as the Katahdin and Royal White, still retain some of the advantages of crossbreeding.
+Composite breeds, such as the Katahdin and Royal White®, still retain some level of hybrid vigor.

 Hair sheep primer